triSYCL/sycl/sycl/doc/GettingStartedAlveo.md

 but it is possible to use the simpler Python scripts to build the SYCL
 environment:
 ```
-# Pick some place where SYCL has to be compiled:
+# Pick some place where SYCL has to be compiled, such as:
 SYCL_HOME=~/sycl_workspace
 mkdir $SYCL_HOME
 cd $SYCL_HOME